ahmadmoawad/dockerized-microservice-architecture/README.md

 	1. Write an integration test...done
 	2. Write an automation test...not
-	3. Explain if it is possible to be in Serverless architecture and how?...run
+	3. Explain if it is possible to be in Serverless architecture and how?...done
 	4. Continuous delivery to the solution to the cloud...done

 ## The Solution